-Within Teamwork, you can use the bulk edit tasks feature to modify, complete, move, copy, or delete multiple subtasks in a task at once.
+Within Teamwork.com, you can use the bulk edit tasks feature to modify, complete, move, copy, or delete multiple subtasks in a task at once.

 Note: Only users with the project permission to edit all tasks can bulk edit subtasks on a project.

-In the bulk edit modal, you can then select an operation to perform on the subtasks:
+In the Bulk Edit Subtasks modal, you can then select an operation to perform on the subtasks:

 When you select the modify option, you will see the different task properties you can update.
 Use the checkboxes to the left of each property to select which properties should be updated.
 You can then choose the new properties for each highlighted option.